vladigleba/vladigleba.github.io/source/_posts/2014-03-05-deploying-rails-apps-part-1-securing-the-server.markdown

 You could even specify a space-separated list of users here, if you have more than one user in need of login access.

-Alright, there is one final line that we’ll add to the end of our file:
+All right, there is one final line that we’ll add to the end of our file:

 ``` text sshd_config
 UseDNS no